BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 ~~~~~~~
 If the user has not entered the version (i.e., the version is unspecified), ask them for the version and mark the bug as ``NEEDDINFO/WAITINFORINFO``.

-.. topic:: Text To Paste:
+.. admonition:: Tell the user:

-    "Please select the version of Krita you are using.
-You can find the version in Help/About Krita."
+    Please select the version of Krita you are using.
+You can find the version in Help/About Krita.

 Can Reproduce
 ~~~~~~~~~~~~~

 * If you can reproduce the bug, add a comment indicating you can reproduce it, maybe with clearer steps to reproduce and anything pertinent that you observed.
 If you have a backtrace, also add it.
-Set the bug status to CONFIRMED and add the 'triaged' keyword to the keywords.
+Set the bug status to ``CONFIRMED`` and add the ``triaged`` keyword to the keywords.
 * If you can reproduce the bug, and want to go the extra mile, use an older version of Krita to see whether you could reproduce it there as well.
-If you couldn't, it's a _regression_, so add the regression keyword to the keywords and mark which version of Krita the latest was that did not have the bug.
+If you couldn't, it's a *regression*, so add the regression keyword to the keywords and mark which version of Krita the latest was that did not have the bug.

 Cannot Reproduce
 ~~~~~~~~~~~~~~~~